-Make sure the team understands the why accessibility is important
+Make sure everyone on the team understands why accessibility is important

 Sometimes the team gets stuck in their day to day routine and the focus is on getting things built and shipped.
 When working with a mixture of roles on a team, not everyone may know the ins and outs of accessibility.

 Why focus on on accessible experiences?
 These need to be created because the internet is in integral part of life; it’s important that all users have equal access to content.
 No matter what the content type – education, shopping, health, social, etc. – all measures should be taken to make it accessible.
 When the team realises the importance of accessibility, they will do the work that it will take to release a product that is accessible.